Color difference: sRGB

 One of the better low-cost approximations, sometimes called "redmean", combines the two cases smoothly:

 There are a number of color distance formulae that attempt to use color spaces like HSV or HSL with the hue represented as a circle, placing the various colors within a three-dimensional space of either a cylinder or cone, but most of these are just modifications of RGB; without accounting for differences in human color perception, they will tend to be on par with a simple Euclidean metric.

 Uniform color spaces

-CIELAB and CIELUV are relatively perceptually uniform spaces and they have been used as spaces for Euclidean measures of color difference.
+CIELAB and CIELUV are relatively perceptually-uniform color spaces and they have been used as spaces for Euclidean measures of color difference.
 The CIELAB version is known as CIE76.
 However, the non-uniformity of these spaces were later discovered, leading to the creation of more complex formulae.

 A uniform color space is supposed to make a simple measure of color difference, usually Euclidean, "just work".
 Color spaces that improve on this issue include CAM02-UCS, CAM16-UCS, and Jzazbz.